-The Economy - At the time of updating this plan, the UK economy is in its first recession for 11 years.
-The impacts of the Covid-19 pandemic are having significant and wide-ranging economic consequences.
-These include:
+The Economy - At the time of updating this plan, the UK economy is showing the first small signs of economic recovery however economic activity is still below its pre-pandemic peak.
+The impacts of the Covid-19 pandemic continue to have significant and wide-ranging economic consequences.